d3sm0/z3l0/zelo.md

-### Policy Evaluation a.k.a. playing against yourself
+### Policy Evaluation playing against yourself

 ### Self play - why?
 ![mcts](img/openai.jpg)
 How can you understand how well you are doing?
+Note:
+we can't have humans in the loop, that's slow we can't have other robots, that's what we want to achieve

 ### Self play - what is it?
-* Play a few games against your past self
+* Clone yourself and fight!
-* As the Yous play battle, observe the fight
+* As the Yous battle, observe the fight
 * Use those experiences to improve further
+Note:
+easy, clone yoruself
+observe the fight
+learn from that

 ### Self play - how is it used in AlphaZero?
 ```python